-Medium Q: Medium A: High C: High
+Medium Q: Medium A: High C: High High Q: High A: Low C: High

-High Q: High A: Low C: High Low Q: Medium A: Low C: High
+LOW Q: Medium A: Low C: High

-IR.HIR.KSed.SlatChoR is recorded from 0-10m Below Chart Datum (BCD) (Connor et al., 2004).
-Both Saccharina latissima and Chorda filum can grow in the sub-littoral fringe (South & Burrows, 1967) and as such would likely be exposed during some low tides.
+SS.SMp.KSwSS.SlatR and SS.SMp.KSwSS.SlatCho are recorded from 0-10m, while SlatR can extend to 20m (Connor et al., 2004).
+Therefore the upper limit of the biotopes in the sub-littoral fringe (South & Burrows, 1967; White & Marshall, 2007) could be exposed during some low tides.

 An increase in emergence will result in an increased risk of desiccation and mortality of Saccharina latissima and Chorda filum.
-Removal of canopy forming seaweeds has also been shown to increase desiccation and mortality of the understory macro-algae (Hawkins & Harkin, 1985).
+Removal of macroalgae canopy may also increase desiccation and mortality of the undergrowth red seaweed community (Hawkins & Harkin, 1985).
 Providing that suitable substrata are present, the biotope is likely to re-establish further down the shore within a similar emergence regime to that which existed previously.